Donna Ares

-Azra Kolaković (/bs/; 1 January 1977 – 2 October 2017), known professionally as Donna Ares (/bs/), was a Bosnian singer-songwriter and musician.
-Dubbed the “Queen of the Balkan Party” (Kraljica Balkan žurke), she began her professional music career in 1998 with the release of her debut album Ti me više ne voliš.
-Over the course of her career, she released six studio albums and performed a headlining concert at the Zetra Olympic Hall in Sarajevo in 2015.
+Azra Kolaković (/bs/; 1 January 1977 – 2 October 2017), known professionally as Donna Ares, was a Bosnian singer-songwriter and musician.
+Dubbed the "Queen of the Balkan Party" (Bosnian: Kraljica Balkan žurke), she was one of Bosnia and Herzegovina's most commercially successful recording artists of the late 1990s and 2000s.
+During a career spanning nearly two decades, she released six studio albums and numerous hit singles, including "Sviraj nešto narodno" (with Halid Bešlić), "Ubila me tvoja nevjera", "To mi nije trebalo", "Idi, idi moja vilo", and "Suze moje plaču za oboje".

-In addition to her music career, she wrote her own songs, composed music, played the piano, and directed her own music videos.
-She was also engaged in drawing, as well as graphic and web design.
-In October 2014, she was diagnosed with cervical cancer with metastases.
-In November 2015, she published a book titled Soba za nikoga (“A Room for Nobody”), in which she wrote about her illness.
-She died on 2 October 2017 in her hometown of Bihać at the age of 40, following a three-year struggle with cancer.
+In addition to performing, Ares wrote and composed most of her own material, played several musical instruments, directed many of her music videos, designed her album artwork, and pursued painting.

+In October 2014, Ares was diagnosed with metastatic cervical cancer.
+She continued recording music and performing while undergoing treatment and publicly documented her experience with the disease.
+In 2015, she published the autobiography Soba za nikoga ("A Room for Nobody"), describing her battle with cancer.
+The same year, she organized a charity concert at Sarajevo's Zetra Olympic Hall, with proceeds benefiting cancer patients through the Donna Ares Foundation.

+Following several years of treatment in Bosnia and Denmark, Ares died in Bihać on 2 October 2017 at the age of 40.
+She remains one of Bosnia and Herzegovina's most prominent female recording artists and is remembered both for her musical career and for raising public awareness of cancer.

 Early life

-Azra Kolaković was born in Bihać, Bosnia and Herzegovina, then part of the SFR Yugoslavia, to Bosniak parents, mother Ajka Kolaković, a piano teacher who works at a music school, and father Osman Kolaković (1944–2006), a pop-rock guitarist.
+Azra Kolaković was born in Bihać, Bosnia and Herzegovina, then part of the SFR Yugoslavia, to Bosniak parents, mother Ajka, a piano teacher who works at a music school, and father Osman Kolaković (1944–2006), a pop-rock guitarist.
 She has a younger sister, Alma Tatlić.

 She began engaging with music as a child.
 She played the piano and, already in her childhood, as an instrumentalist during her studies at the Music School, she achieved numerous successes and awards at competitions across the former Yugoslavia.
 As a fifteen-year-old in 1992, she became a member of the group Camino Verde, with which she performed until 1996.
-The war in Bosnia and Herzegovina interrupted her ambitions and dreams of becoming a pianist, and due to the impossibility of continuing her planned studies in Vienna, she completely abandoned classical music and replaced it with commercial pop music.
-She made her first public appearance under the stage name Donna Ares in 1997 at the Croatian selection for the Eurovision Song Contest thus beginning a highly successful musical career as a prominent and award-winning singer, composer, and songwriter.
+The Bosnian War interrupted her ambitions and dreams of becoming a pianist, and due to the impossibility of continuing her planned studies in Vienna, she completely abandoned classical music and replaced it with commercial pop music.
+She made her first public appearance under the stage name Donna Ares at Dora 1997, 's selection for the Eurovision Song Contest thus beginning a highly successful musical career as a prominent and award-winning singer, composer, and songwriter.